leob/ionic-quickstarter/README.md

 #### Development mode

-In development mode, the gulp build process is simple and lightweight: no minification, concatenation and so on.
+In development mode, the gulp build process is simple: no minification, concatenation etc.

 By default, in development mode, the various services (signup, login etc) use a "mock" implementation with fake data (but you can easily override this through configuration parameters).